ADGEfficiency/energy-py-experiments/experiment-0/README.md

 todo
 - create horizons on a daily basis
 - OR just create the masks properly & apply later?
+- create a feature for high prices, negative prices? (current period only)

 ```
 $ pip install -r requirements.txt